-- 3.9 The Borrower shall outline the preferred procurement arrangements for the contracts in the project, including the justification as to why the arrangements are fit for purpose: - a. approach to market (open, limited, direct, international/national, pre/post qualification, single-/multistage, one-/two-envelope, negotiations, BAFO); - b. selection methods; and - c. contracting strategy (contract packaging, types of contracts). - 3.10 The Procurement Plan shall be developed that includes the summary of the procurement arrangements for each contract in the project.
+- 3.9 The Borrower shall outline the preferred procurement arrangements for the contracts in the project, including the justification as to why the arrangements are fit for purpose: - a. approach to market (open, limited, direct, international/national, pre/post qualification, single-/multistage, one-/two-envelope, negotiations, BAFO); - b. selection methods; - c. type of Procurement Documents to be used; and - d. contracting strategy (contract packaging, types of contracts). - 3.10 The Procurement Plan shall include a summary of the procurement arrangements for each contract in the project. - 3.11 For Works procurements in projects classified as high-risk for SEA/SH, the Procurement Plan shall also detail use of the applicable SPD for large Works.